 2) Hosting :

 The webpages of your website are stored as files, in an online server.
 Basically like a computer hard drive, but online.
-Remember when Windows had “File Explorer” and “Internet Explorer”?
+Remember that Windows have “File Explorer” and “Internet Explorer”?
 Similar to browsing the files on your computer, Internet Explorer browses files on computer servers on the internet.

 These files are (most often) transferable, thus if you decide to migrate to another host, you can copy these files (your website) and you should still see the same website.
 This is important as your website grows and you need to move to a larger website or one that provides a better and cheaper deal.
 On this subject, some websites that “lets you build a website easily” sometimes claims the rights to your website and domain address, thus not letting you change to other webhosting providers.
 You should avoid these sites in my opinion, but there’s some pros to using them, to be fair.